-Act Like A Boyfriend To Help Your Friend Get Through A Breakup
+6 Ways Thinking Like A Boyfriend Can Help Your Friend Get Over Her Breakup

 There may be nothing worse than going through heartbreak on your own, but watching it happen to your best friend can be just as bad.
 No matter how much you want to help, it seems impossible to make her feel better.